igorrKurr/redux-replicate/README.md

 ## Usage

-Call the `replicate` function (default export) with the following arguments to create a store enhancer.
+Call the `replicate` function (default export) with the following options (as keys within an object) to create a store enhancer.

 ### key

 Typically a string, but this can be anything.
 It's passed to your replicators so they know where and/or how to replicate data.
-If you're using `reducerKeys`, each `reducerKey` is combined with this `key` when calling a replicator's `getInitialState` and `onStateChange` methods.
-If necessary, you can customize the way the `key` and `reducerKey` are combined (see the [Replicators](#replicators) section below).
+If you're using `reducerKeys`, each `reducerKey` is included in an object with this `key` when calling a replicator's `getInitialState` and `onStateChange` methods.

 ### reducerKeys